centricconsulting/agent_c_framework/src/agent_c_api_ui/agent_c_api/README.md

 # WARNING WIP

+## New Features

+### Redis Session Manager
+The application now supports Redis-based session management for multi-user environments.
+This allows session data to be shared across multiple instances of the application, providing better scalability and reliability.
+See [Redis Dependencies](docs/redis_dependencies.md) for more information.
 This is a ReactJS + FastAPI app that is a work in progress.
 It is may not be ready for production use.
 It was developed by @justjoehere, who is not a developer.
 It was also partially assisted by ChatGPT 4o, o3-mini-high, and Claude.